Tupsamundarsachin/Face-Attendance-System/README.md

 ## How It Works

-Face Detection: Uses the face_recognition library to detect faces in the webcam feed.
+a) Face Detection: Uses the face_recognition library to detect faces in the webcam feed.
-Face Recognition: Compares detected faces with stored encodings in the database to identify users.
+b) Face Recognition: Compares detected faces with stored encodings in the database to identify users.
-Database: Stores user face encodings in a .pickle file for quick lookup during recognition.
+c) Database: Stores user face encodings in a .pickle file for quick lookup during recognition.